 Favorite Member Interaction: She wasn't a member yet, but…a woman called to inquire about CarSharing.
 I explained how it works, and I must have done a good job, because she asked to speak to a supervisor and then told her how nice I was – and that she wouldn't mind being my mother!
 How awesome is that?

-With a camera in hand, a recent photography degree from RIT in his pocket, and a passion for outdoor adventures, Kevin moved to Boulder in 1993 in search for a new place to call home.
+With a camera in hand, a recent photography degree from RIT in his pocket, and a passion for outdoor adventures, Kevin moved to Boulder in 1993 in search of a new place to call home.
 While working for Volunteers for Outdoor Colorado as a trail leader and staff photographer, he realized his true calling was in environmental education and leadership.
 Moved to follow his new-found purpose in life, he “got on the bus” and received a MS in Environmental Education from Leslie College and the Audubon Expedition Institute.
-Since then, he has held leadership positions with area non-profits like the Boulder YMCA, Camp Fire Council of CO, the Catamount Institute, Life is Good and BolderPath.
+Since then, he has held leadership positions with area nonprofits like the Boulder YMCA, Camp Fire Council of CO, the Catamount Institute, Life is Good and BolderPath.
 Now in the driver’s seat of Partner Relations at eGo, he is excited to work with area companies to join our Kick Gas Campaign and make our community a healthier, “cooler” place to live.

 After spending three years serving in the Peace Corps in West Africa, Zach decided he needed to live somewhere with less dust, more mountains, and a healthy dose of snow.
-Combining his interest in climate change activism and green business he joined eGo CarShare in 2012.
+Combining his interest in climate change activism and green business, he joined eGo CarShare in 2012.
 Currently, he watches over eGo’s flock of vehicles, has learned the best way to fit his bike into every car in the fleet, and wears whatever other hats will fit on top of his helmet.

-Karen has been eGo Carshare's (formerly Boulder CarShare’s) tireless Executive Director since the program’s inception in 2001, and not coincidentally she has also been car-free for over 12 years.
+Karen has been eGo CarShare’s (formerly Boulder CarShare’s) tireless Executive Director since the program’s inception in 2001, and, not coincidentally, she has also been car-free for over 12 years.
 Karen grew up in the Midwest, but the Rocky Mountains lured her out to Colorado in 1997 when she accepted a teaching position in Estes Park.
 She loved the mountains, but sooner than later slid down the hill and settled in for a spell in Boulder.
 Once she discovered she could easily and joyfully get nearly everywhere by bike and bus, she was here to stay.

 What started out as a volunteer and “hobby” project for Karen has gradually transformed into a thriving, non-profit carsharing program – one of the first of its kind in the nation (as evidenced by our URL carshare.org).
 From 2001-2010, Karen volunteered her time as ED.
 During those early years for her “day job” she worked in the LOHAS industry, was the CFO of a local home health care agency, and the Conference Manager for Sustainable Resources (a Boulder NPO).
 Eventually, though, carsharing took over her life, and it’s not just a hobby anymore.
 She is passionate about helping to transform the way we think about transportation, and advocates for placing people, rather than cars, at the heart of community planning, so that we can create more sustainable, fulfilling and inspirational communities.
 Karen holds a BA in physics from DePauw University and a teaching certification from UW-Stevens Point.
 She is currently on the board of the CarSharing Association.

 Favorite Member Interaction: There are so many, its hard to pick just one.
 All of our members rock!
 Any person who chooses to live car-lite or car-free inspires me.
 But here’s an example of how much our members look out for each other: a member left a personal credit card in one of our cars.
 The next member found it and left us a message about it.
 When we called her back later that day to arrange to get the credit card back to its rightful owner, she informed us that she had already taken it upon herself to find the credit card owner on Facebook, and she had already returned the card to him.
 I love it when people help each other out like that.

 Daniel Ziskin grew up in a car-dependent sprawling suburb of Philadelphia.
-In 1993 he received a PhD in physics from The Johns Hopkins University by studying clouds and their effect on climate.
-After his ultimate frisbee career peaked, he became involved as a transportation activist fighting the construction of a wasteful outer beltway around Washington DC.
+In 1993 he received a Ph.D. in physics from The Johns Hopkins University by studying clouds and their effect on climate.
+After his ultimate frisbee career peaked, he became involved as a transportation activist fighting the construction of a wasteful outer beltway around Washington, D.C.
 In 1998, Daniel moved to Boulder.
 He donated his car to eGo CarShare and joined the board around 2001.

 Diana M. Zinkl joined the Board of eGo in January 2013 and was elected Secretary in April.
 She joined eGo after moving to the Stapleton neighborhood of Denver from Washington, DC.
 During nine years in DC, she used car sharing for those moments when her bicycles, favorite bus routes and the rail system couldn’t quite get her where she needed to go.
 She was also a member of the Riders’ Council for the Washington Metropolitan Area Transit Authority for four years, serving as Chair in 2009.
 Prior to that, inspired by her work in environmental consulting and sustainability in Boston, Massachusetts, she studied Law and City and Regional Planning at the University of California—Berkeley, a bit of departure from her undergraduate work in Mathematics and Chemistry at Michigan State University.
 Surprisingly to many, she is originally from Wisconsin.
 She is enjoying the challenge of car free living in the Mile High City, although getting by on less oxygen is proving more difficult that getting by on less gasoline.